Australia–Spain relations: Historical relations

 The earliest writings on the discovery of mainland Australia by European explorers date back to the early 17th century.
-However, Australian researcher Lawrence Hargrave argued that Spain had already established a colony in Botany Bay in the 16th century, a time when expeditions were organized to find Terra Australis.
+However, Australian researcher Lawrence Hargrave argued that Spain had already established a colony in Botany Bay in the 16th century, a time when expeditions were organised to find Terra Australis.
 Later, French historian Roger Hervé claimed that the Spanish caravel San Lesmes was diverted to New Zealand and Tasmania, until it went up the Australian eastern coast and was captured by the Portuguese near what is now Cape York.
 In fact, a similar hypothesis was formulated by the Australian researcher Robert Adrian Langdon.
-In 1606, the Spanish sailor Luís Vaz de Torres, belonging to the expedition of the Portuguese explorer Queirós, was one of the first European explorers to encounter Australia and the first to map the Torres Strait, which is named in his honor.
+In 1606, the Spanish sailor Luís Vaz de Torres, belonging to the expedition of the Portuguese explorer Queirós, was one of the first European explorers to encounter Australia and the first to map the Torres Strait, which is named in his honour.
 In 1793, the Malaspina Expedition sailed to Port Jackson (Sydney) on the coast of New South Wales, which had been established by the British in 1788.

 Since the initial encounter, relations between Australia and Spain would not develop until the 20th century.
 From 1936 to 1939, Spain was embroiled in a civil war between the Republican faction and Nationalist faction.
 Australia was officially neutral during the conflict.
 However, over 66 Australians volunteered and fought for the Republican faction in Spain as part of the British Battalion.